Giovanni Battista de Luca: Works

 De Luca's writings, which are eminently practical in character, are most important for proper understanding of the jurisprudence of the Roman Curia and especially of the Rota Romana in his time.
-They include his "Relatio Curiae Romanae" (Cologne, 1683), "Sacrae Rotae decisiones" (Lyons, 1700) and "Annotationes praticae ad S. Conciluim Tridentinum" (Cologne, 1684).
+They include his "Conflictus legis et rationis" (Rome, 1677), "Relatio Curiae Romanae" (Cologne, 1683), "Sacrae Rotae decisiones" (Lyons, 1700).
+His "Annotationes practicae ad Sacrum Concilium Tridentinum" (Cologne, 1684), a legal commentary on the decrees of the Council of Trent, became a prime authority and was reissued several times.

-His complete works were published under the title "Theatrum veritatis et justitiae (19 volumes, 1669–77; 12 volumes, Cologne, 1689–99); a comprehensive legal encyclopedia that became one of the most significant authorities of the late ius commune and was reprinted regularly up until the middle of the 18th century.
-De Luca also advocated the use of the Italian language in scientific publications and authored numerous works in Italian providing a comprehensive picture of the legal and institutional framework of his time.
+His complete works were published under the title "Theatrum veritatis et justitiae (Theater of truth and justice, 19 volumes, 1669–77; 12 volumes, Cologne, 1689–99); a comprehensive legal encyclopedia that became one of the most significant authorities of the late jus commune and was reprinted regularly up until the middle of the 18th century.